 Size of holes required for supporting posts

-The recommended size of supporting posts is dependent on the size of the shade sail.
+The recommended size of supporting posts is dependent on the shade sail dimensions.
 As a guide, many installers say supporting posts should be installed one third below ground and two thirds above ground.

 Ordering the supporting posts

 We recommend that you contact your local supplier of galvanised steel and request the quantity and sizes you require along with welded caps.
 If you are happy with galvanised steel posts it is likely your supplier will be able to deliver the finished product.

 If you would prefer to colour match the steel posts to your current outdoor theme you can arrange for the posts to be powder coated or the posts can be painted.

 The digging process